Information Systems (IS) - Courses

 Ethical Issues, Security Management and Compliance

 This course introduces three broad subjects: 1) evidence-based medical ethics pertaining to healthcare information management; 2) framework of healthcare information security management including security principles, policies and procedures, security management models, risk assessment, and protection mechanisms; and 3) healthcare regulations and compliance with focuses on the legislative systems, policies, and legal environment of healthcare in the US and the existing health information laws, regulations and standards.
 Also addressed are the elements and development of compliance programs.
-Prerequisite: admission to business or health information management systems minor.
+Prerequisite: admission to business or health information management systems minor or information systems minor.
 Student cannot earn credit in both HIMT 340 or IS 340.
 Offered Fall.

 IS 360 Cr.3